Student Academia Hub

 • You’re applying after 30 June

-• You’ve declined your firm place on UCAS
+• You’ve declined your firm place using the “Decline my place” option in your UCAS Hub

-• SQA results day: 5 August (add Clearing choices from 10am)
+• SQA results day: early August (Clearing choices available from results day)

-• JCQ results day: 14 August (add Clearing choices from 1pm)
+• JCQ results day: mid-August (Clearing choices available from results day)

 How Clearing works

-2. Search courses: Use the UCAS Clearing search tool to find vacancies.
-Consider joint honours or related subjects.
+2. Search for available courses: Use the official UCAS search tool to find courses with vacancies.
+Be open to related subjects or joint honours options.

-If you're unplaced or start a new application, UCAS will show you up to 50 matched courses in your Hub.
-You can express interest, and universities may contact you directly if you're eligible.
+If you’re eligible for Clearing or start a new application, UCAS may show you up to 50 matched courses based on your profile.

 International students and Clearing

-International students can apply through Clearing too.
-Just make sure to:
+International students can also apply through Clearing.
+Before applying, make sure you:

 • Understand international tuition fees